Published By Janet Gershen-Siegel at December 25th, 2017

 Once in D&B’s system, search Equifax and Experian’s websites for the small business.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for correctness and completeness.
 If there are no records with them, go to the next step in the process.
 By doing this, Experian and Equifax will have activity to report on.

 First you ought to build trade lines that report.
-This is also called vendor credit.
+This is also called the vendor credit tier.
 Then you’ll have an established credit profile, and you’ll get a business credit score.
 And with an established business credit profile and score you can begin acquiring revolving store and cash credit.

 But first of all, what is trade credit?
 These trade lines are creditors who will give you preliminary company credit when you have none now.
 Terms are often Net 30, instead of revolving.
 Therefore, if you get an approval for $1,000 in vendor credit and use all of it, you will need to pay that money back in a set term, like within 30 days on a Net 30 account.